doudoulong/Minecruft-PT/README.md

 ```

 4. Start the Minecruft client docker.

-Replace the IP address in the last line (127.0.0.1) of file "services.yml" with the IP address of the Minecruft-PT server and then save the file.
+Replace the IP address in the last line (127.0.0.1) of file "services.yml" with the IP address of the Minecruft-PT server and save the file.
 Open a new terminal and run
 ```
 $ cd ~/Minecruft-PT/Minecruft/docker
 $ sudo docker-compose -f iperf-test.yml up --build testclient